Community Engagement for a Sustainable Future

 Researchers in FIU’s Institute of Environment are leading the science behind one of the largest ecosystem restoration projects on the planet — the Florida Everglades.
 The Florida Coastal Everglades Long Term Ecological Research Program, one of 28 sites in the National Science Foundation's long-term research network, is a multidisciplinary collaboration of universities and government agencies.
 Researchers are examining how climate change and disturbances interact with shifting management of this iconic and imperiled ecosystem.

-Florida International University offers a broad range of educational opportunities to support a more sustainable future for Life on Land.
-This includes degree programs, citizen science intiatives, K-12 enrichment programs for school children, community learning events and professional training opportunities.
+Florida International University offers a broad range of educational programs on ecosystems to support a more sustainable future for Life on Land.
+This includes degree programs, citizen science intiatives, K-12 enrichment programs for school children, community learning events and professional training opportunities looking at wild flora and fauna.
 Explore all FIU has to offer.

 Everglades Outreach Team